dag-andersen/visma-e-conomic-hiring/README.md

 	1. :white_check_mark: Logs relevant info.
 	1. :white_check_mark: Exposes prometheus metrics.

 1. Provision the infrastructure.
+(Not my focus 🤷‍♂️)
-	1. :x: Use IaC.
+	1. :white_check_mark: Use IaC.
 	1. :white_check_mark: Provision resources needed to run the services.
 	1. :white_check_mark: Provision resources needed to view the logs and metrics of the service.

 1. Package and deploy the service.
+(My focus 🔥)
 	1. :white_check_mark: Provide a docker file and containerize the service.
 	1. :white_check_mark: Setup a CI/CD pipeline for the service.
 It should build the service, run the tests and deploy it.